Gradient Schr\"odinger Operators, Manifolds with Density and applications: Gradient Schr o dinger operators

 Then, the sequence $\set{u_k}$ is uniformly bounded on compact sets of $\Sigma$ by the Harnack Inequality \cite[Theorem 8.20]{DGilNTru83}.
 Also, $\set{u_k}$ has all its derivatives uniformly bounded on compact subsets of $\Sigma$ by Schauder estimates \cite[Theorem 6.2]{DGilNTru83}.
 Therefore, Arzela-Ascoli's Theorem and a diagonal argument give us that a subsequence (that we still denote by $\set{u_k}$) converges on compact subsets of $\Sigma$ to a function $u \in C^\infty (\Sigma)$ which satisfies again, by the Harnack Inequality, we obtain that $u >0 $ in $\Sigma$.
 This proves (1) implies (2).

 We argue here as in \cite[Proposition 3.2]{TColWMin12b}.
 Let $u$ be the positive smooth function given by item (2).
-Then, it satisfies $L_\phi u \leq 0$ since $\lambda _1 (\Sigma ,\phi) \geq 0$.
+Then, it satisfies $L_\phi u \leq 0$ since $\lambda ^\phi_1 (\Sigma) \geq 0$.
 Set $w = \ln u$, then which implies

 Given $\psi \in C_0 ^\infty (\Sigma)$, applying Stokes\rq{} Theorem to ${\rm div}\left( \psi ^2 e^\phi \nabla w\right)$ gives where we have used $2 \psi g(\nabla \psi , \nabla w) \leq \abs{\nabla \psi}^2 + \psi ^2 \abs{\nabla w}^2$.
-Therefore, $\lambda _1 (\Sigma ,\phi) \geq 0$. \end{proof}
+Therefore, $\lambda ^\phi _1 (\Sigma ) \geq 0$. \end{proof}

 We can see from Theorem \ref{Th:Evans} that, if $\Sigma$ is compact and there exists a non identically zero solution of $L_\phi u =0$, $\phi \in C^\infty (\Sigma)$, then $u$ vanishes nowhere and the linear space of such functions is one dimensional.

-We would like to extend this property to the noncompact case impossing a global condition of the triple $(\Sigma , g , \phi)$.
+In the case $\nabla \phi \equiv 0$, J. M. Manzano, J. P\'{e}rez and M. M. Rodr\'{i}guez \cite{MManJPerMRod12} proved that the above property extends to the noncompact case when we assume the underlying manifold has finite capacity.
+Specifically, they proved that if $u$ is a bounded smooth function in the kernel of a nonnegative Schr\"{o}dinger operator $L := \Delta +q$ on a complete manifold of finite capacity, then $u$ is either identically zero or it has no zeroes, moreover the linear space of such functions is one dimensional.